(530) 287-6674

 LTHZ Law: Your Trusted Legal Partner

-Leep, Tescher, Helfman, and Zanze (LTHZ Law) are champions for injured workers in Shasta County.
+Leep, Tescher, Helfman, and Zanze (LTHZ Law) are champions for injured workers in Redding, CA and surrounding areas.
 With roots tracing back to Ben Leep and Skip Tescher, the firm carries forward a tradition of justice and compassion.

 Translate »